Jpdl925/tictactoeP/README.md

 Julius

-Date Revised: 6/20/24
+Date Revised: 6/27/24

-Challenge 1 Tic Tac Toe Game in React Part 1
+Challenge 1 Tic Tac Toe Game in React Part 2
 Tic Tac Toe Game in React

-In this assignment you will build a small tic-tac-toe game in React with Javascript.
-You have learned the techniques and fundamental to building any React app, Now it is time to put it into practice.
+In part 2 you will take your Challenge from part 1 and add Typescript to your project, you will add CSS styling to your Tic Tac Toe game, Add a reset button to restart game.
+You can use Plain CSS, Bootstrap, Chakra UI, any of these will work.

-Must have a component folder ( square component and board component) Upload to github every day
+Add TypeScript
-Must be able to talk through the code to show comprehension of React (useState, useEffect....)(will be part of your grade)
+Style your App

-https://react.dev/learn/tutorial-tic-tac-toe
+Add a reset Button to restart game https://react.dev/learn/tutorial-tic-tac-toe